Jusélius Mausoleum: Mauseoleum

 The Juselius Mausoleum was built in 1901–1903.
 It was planned by Josef Stenbäck in the Gothic Revival style.
-The famous Finnish artist Akseli Gallen-Kallela painted the interior, including frescoes "Kevät" (Spring), "Rakennus" (Construction), "Tuonelan joella" (By the River of Tuonela), "Hävitys" (Destruction), "Talvi" (Winter) and "Syksy" (Autumn).
+The Finnish artist Akseli Gallen-Kallela painted the interior, including frescoes "Kevät" (Spring), "Rakennus" (Construction), "Tuonelan joella" (By the River of Tuonela), "Hävitys" (Destruction), "Talvi" (Winter) and "Syksy" (Autumn).
 The original frescoes were destroyed by fire in 1931.
 They were repainted by Gallen-Kallela's son Jorma Gallen-Kallela in 1933–1939, based on preserved sketches and the mausoleum was reopened in 1941.
-The decorations include Masonic symbolism, since Akseli Gallen-Kallela and F.A.
-Jusélius both were dedicated Freemasons.

-Another famous Finnish artist, Pekka Halonen, painted the frescoes on the vestibule.
-They were destroyed as well, but never repainted.
-The door of the building is made of bronze; it was constructed by Finnish sculptor Alpo Sailo.
+The Finnish artist Pekka Halonen painted the frescoes on the vestibule.
+They were destroyed as well, and never repainted.

 The Juselius Mausoleum and the surrounding Käppärä Cemetery are listed as Cultural environments of national significance by the Finnish National Board of Antiquities.